 But even though many competitions were cancelled that year, 2020 was far from over for Taylor-Brown.
-This past September, at the 2020 Hamburg Wasser World Triathlon - in a one-off race that would decide the results of the season - she became a World Champion.
+In September 2020, at the Hamburg Wasser World Triathlon - in a one-off race that would decide the results of the season - she became a world champion.

 In a field of 65 elite women, Taylor-Brown took control midway through the run, powering her way to the front of a pack that included 2019 World Champion Katie Zaferes (USA) and eventual silver medallist Flora Duffy (Bermuda).
 It was a lead she would never relinquish as she stormed home to become champion of the world.

 Even then, Taylor-Brown refused to think of herself as a World Champion in the days and weeks following the race.